Below is a list of the Foundational Family Services workshop topics that are presented throughout the year.

 Autism & Behavioural Services at TVCC for Professionals

 As the Ontario Autism Program (OAP) evolves, TVCC's Autism & Behavioural Services (ABS) is evolving as well.
 This virtual session is for professionals across all disciplines who support families of children and youth diagnosed with Autism.
 Are you a professional who wants to know what is going on?
 Join the Program Coordinators and Family Liaison from ABS to get the latest information.

 We will have answers to questions like: What is the OAP?
 Do my clients/patients need to register in the OAP?
 What is the difference between ABS at TVCC and the OAP?
 What does ABS look like at TVCC?
 Who is eligible for different programs within ABS?
 How can you help families get registered?
 Why do we use SO MANY acronyms?!?

-Join us on Zoom - and bring your questions!
+Join us on Microsoft TEAMS - and bring your questions!

 Note, this session is presented quarterly and is updated as our services change over time.

 Building Skills Through Play

 Play activities teach a lot of important skills that go beyond just, “how to play”.
 Play can teach creativity, social skills, problem-solving, language and communication skills - just to name a few.
 In this presentation, parents and caregivers will learn about the different stages of play, as well as how to model and prompt play skills.
 The strategies discussed will explore how children can learn from each other, and how you can “fill in” when other children are not available.

 Caring For You - an "ACT" based series

 Focusing on yourself can be difficult.
 This is especially true when you are parenting a child with disabilities.
 As the saying goes, "you can't pour from an empty cup".
 This 4-part workshop series is designed to help you identify what's in your cup and will teach you simple ways to refill your cup within your own daily activities.